 For instance, check the importance of FSR, ISR and MPI on the charged multiplicity of events by switching off one component at a time.

-The possibility to use command-line input files is further illustrated e.g. in main16.cc and main42.cc.
+The possibility to use command-line input files is further illustrated in many of the mainNNN.cc programs, e.g. main111.cc, main132.cc and main231.cc.